gofilipa/python-for-text/_sources/text/gathering.md

 full_text = scrape_bill_text(numbers)
 ```

-Next, I turned the results, which is a bytes object, into a string, so that I could manipulate it.
+Next, I turned the results, which is a `bytes` (or binary) object, into a `string` (or alphanumeric character) type of object, so that I could manipulate it.
 Then I saved the results, just so I could have a copy of them.

 ``` python
 strings = []